vdobler/ht/cmd/ht/Tutorial.md

 The `Pre`-, `Inter`- and `Post`-Sleep fields control how much time is slept before starting the test, between the request and the checks and after the checks.
-There usefulness is not obvious at this stage of the tutorial.
+Its usefulness is not obvious at this stage of the tutorial.